cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

   </figcaption>
 </figure>

+It seems that we are not going to lose our jobs as long as we learn how to use and leverage AI.
+There will be a new set of jobs as happened before.
+One example is the case of education.

+Today we have human teachers dealing with 10 or more children at the same time.
+An AI that can bring personalized education experience to every child in the world.
+AI teachers could be really revolutionary.
-We can make a private tutor that is specifically trained to suit our needs.
+We can make a private teacher that is specifically trained to suit every children needs.
-In this way, high-quality education can be accessible to everyone.
+In this way, high-quality education will become accessible to everyone.

 AI can design beautiful and valid architecture structures, way better than our ugly square buildings.
 So, beautiful architecture is going to become possible for way more people that what it is now.

-My big hope on AI is to used in politics.
+But, my big hope on AI is to used in politics.
-To improve democracy, to make it more fair.
+To improve democracy by listening and taking into account everyone's voice, to have a true data-driven politic system.
-For example, an AI can analyze the individual needs of every citizen and make the best decision, from the neighborhood to country as a whole.
+For example, an AI can analyze the individual needs of every citizen and make the best decision, from the neighborhood, to country as a whole, and beyond.

-We risks to have less human interation, but maybe we'll have more time.
+We risks to have less human interaction, but maybe we'll have more time.
 It's all about choices in our society.
 AI is already here, it's not going anywhere, and it's inevitable.

-Today we have human teachers dealing with 10 or more children at the same time.
-An AI that can bring personalized education experience to every child in the world.
-An AI tutor could be really revolutionary.
+For example, the case of VR headsets, like the recently launched Apple Vision Pro.

 # Footnotes